vam-sin/CATHe/README.md

 # Data

 The dataset used for training, optimizing, and testing CATHe was derived from the CATH database.
-It can be downloaded from [here](https://drive.google.com/drive/folders/1riUfeNMXghokq2Vy_T7j6IXSNxye7CvY?usp=sharing).
+The datasets, along with the weights for the CATHe artificial neural network can be downloaded from Zenodo from this link: [Dataset](https://doi.org/10.5281/zenodo.6327572).

 # CATHe Predictions